 - It’s harder to say “no” in person.

-Here are 9 Tips to Ask for Donations in Person:-
+Here are 9 Tips & Best Practices for asking for donations in person:

 - Get the Basics Right